Library

 • Hepatozoonosis in dogs is caused by ingestion of one of two organisms: H. americanum and H. canis.
 Both parasites are more common in the southern United States.
 The clinical sign and treatments for dogs with hepatozoonosis differ depending on the parasite species causing the infection.
 In either case, with appropriate treatment, the prognosis is generally good.

-• Hookworm is a parasitic infection of the gastrointestinal tract of cats.
-Their name is derived from the hook-like mouthparts they use to anchor themselves to the lining of the intestinal wall.
-How the infection is spread along with clinical signs, diagnosis, treatment, and prevention are covered in this handout.
+• Hookworm is a parasitic infection of the gastrointestinal tract.
+The parasites have hook-like mouthparts they use to anchor themselves to the lining of the intestinal wall.
+This handout outlines clinical signs, diagnosis, treatment, and prevention.

-• Hookworm is a parasitic infection of the gastrointestinal tract of dogs.
-Their name is derived from the hook-like mouthparts they use to anchor themselves to the lining of the intestinal wall.
-How the infection is spread along with clinical signs, diagnosis, treatment, and prevention are covered in this handout.
+• Hookworm is a parasitic infection of the gastrointestinal tract.
+The parasites have hook-like mouthparts they use to anchor themselves to the lining of the intestinal wall.
+This handout outlines clinical signs, diagnosis, treatment, and prevention.

 Our Team